mfoxlab/Montemarano_Sohail_etal/README.md

 -   *Note: Rerunning these GOst queries may be subject to change over time.
 For exact results, download the* `REGION_go_all_modules_cleaned_colorkey_7_30_2025.Rdata` *file respective to each VTA projection.
 The script will have a line of code where it will load it into your workspace.*

 -   Performs gene ontology and KEGG analyses via gprofiler2.
-Outputs 2 .txt files.

 -   Visualizes the top enriched GO terms in dot plots.